 EIC Pilot Advisory Board Chairman

-It was launched in March 2021 with a budget of over €10 billion as part of the Horizon Europe programme.
-It involved the creation of a new Brussels-based executive agency (European Innovation Council and SMEs Executive Agency – EISMEA), a ramping up of the EIC Fund, the appointment of an independent EIC Board and President, along with the launch of three main funding schemes:
+EIC was launched in March 2021 with a budget of over €10 billion as part of the Horizon Europe Programme.
+It involved the creation of a new Brussels-based executive agency (European Innovation Council and SMEs Executive Agency – EISMEA), a ramping up of the EIC Fund, and the appointment of an independent EIC Board and President, along with the launch of three main funding schemes:

 Each year, the EIC attracts thousands of start-ups and research teams from across Europe to compete for highly selective funding, investments and business acceleration services.
 It draws on the expertise of hundreds of leading entrepreneurs, investors and scientific experts to select the most promising projects; and partners with investors, corporates, venture capitalists, coaches and mentors, and other ecosystem players to accelerate innovations to the market.

-The EIC Pathfinderfinder teams are transnational – which means at least three different countries – and involve mainly universities and research institutes, but also private companies and industrial partners.
+The EIC Pathfinder teams are transnational, which means from at least three different countries.
+Moreover, although they involve mainly universities and research institutes, they also involve private companies and industrial partners.
 They come from 49 different countries, including all EU member states.

 Panayiota POIRAZI